 - Durable canopy.

-- It’s pretty straightforward to get the tent cover off and put it back on.
+- Getting the tent cover off and putting it back on is pretty straightforward.

-- Not an ideal tent for two tall persons because of its narrow width.
+- Not an ideal tent for two tall people because of its narrow width.

 - As it’s a low-profile roof tent, it doesn’t have enough headroom for tall people.